unclexo/resume/README.md

 ## Resume of Jobaer Sajeeb

-A Mid Level PHP developer specializing in zend framework 2/3 and database-driven based web application development.
+A full stack web developer specializing in database-driven web application development using Zend framework (2/3), Symfony framework (2/3), MySQL, Express.js, Node.js, MongoDB and React.js

+Check this out on [Stackoverflow](https://stackoverflow.com/cv/jobaer-sajeeb)

+or

+Check this out on [Github](https://unclexo.github.io/resume/)